 It is best to park in the lot closest to Artesia Blvd.
 After you park and walk on to the campus, make your way to Building C for Sunday School or the Chapel for the Worship Service.
 Please help yourself to free hot drinks in the Chapel and stop by the information table to fill out a visitor card.
 Feel free to sit where you like.

-The people at Grace Providence are pretty casual and it’s common to see people wearing shorts or jeans.
-However, you will find a variety so come in what you are comfortable wearing.
+The people at Grace Providence tend to wear casual everyday attire and it’s common to see people wearing shorts or jeans.
+However, you will find a variety in attire so come in what you are comfortable wearing.

 Nursery, Sunday school, and other ministries for children and youth are tailored each year to the needs of the congregation.
-Our Sunday school meets in building C at 10:00am and nursery is provided during the 11:00am worship service for children 0-3 years of age.
-If you have a cell phone, we ask that you put it on vibrate so that if your child needs you during the service, we can let you know.
+Our Sunday school class meets in building C at 10:00am.
+Nursery is provided during the 11:00am worship service for children 0-3 years of age.
+If you have a cell phone, we ask that you put it on vibrate so if your child needs you during the service, we can let you know.
 Infants and children are also welcome in the main service.

 Each service begins with announcements and an opening prayer followed by the worship of God through music.
-The music is led by our worship team and varies each week – from accompaniment with piano & flute to accompaniment with guitar & percussion or a combination.
+The music is led by our music team with the accompaniment of piano & guitar and varies each week.
 Our songs are a mix of old and new which also includes traditional hymns.
 After the music, one of the pastors will provide teaching from the Bible.
 Typically, we will work through a specific book of the Bible over several months.
 After the teaching, we respond to God with worship through music.
 The whole service lasts about an hour and fifteen minutes.

 On the first Sunday of every month following the sermon, we remember the sacrifice of Jesus by celebrating the Lord’s Supper (Communion).
-All followers of Jesus are invited to participate in this regardless of what church you belong to.
+All followers of Jesus are invited to participate.

 On your way out, please stop by the back table to fill out a visitor card.
 And if it happens to be a 1st Sunday of the month, make sure to join us for lunch and fellowship after the service.
 All are welcome!